Keyring-Network/keyring-smart-contracts-solana/README.md

 ```

 # Upgrade authority
-Typically, the keypair that is deploying the contract is upgrade authority.
+Typically, the keypair that is deploying the contract is upgrade authority which can update the program.
+Each structure in program has version byte which can be used in subsequent upgrade to provide backward compatibility and/or migration.